Isla de Providencia, Colombia’s Unspoilt Paradise Island

 You can scuba dive around the corals in several sites around Isla de Providencia & Santa Catalina – in fact, this is the third biggest coral reef in the world, after Australia and Belize.
 Get in contact with Sonny Dive Shop on Fresh Water Bay to organise your scuba diving excursion.

-Right in the middle of Providencia Island is ‘the peak’, which you can climb in a couple of hours.
+Right in the middle of Isla de Providencia is ‘the peak’, which you can climb in a couple of hours.
 Ask your accommodation to organise a tour (50K) for you if you want to ensure you’re going the right way and learn about the terrain as you go.
-The hike starts very early in the morning, so you reach the peak when the sun isn’t too strong.
+The hike starts very early in the morning, so thankfully you reach the peak when the sun isn’t yet too strong.

 Popping up on almost every list of things to do on Isla de Providencia is Roland’s Reggae Bar.
 The best evening of the week to go is a Sunday (remember that for the rest of 2019 the police come to shut the party down at 7pm).
 Expect banging dancehall and reggae music and coco loco cocktails served in fresh coconuts around the firepit.
 People drunkenly swing on ropes off palm trees and chill in the sea.
 While the party was pretty cool, it has to be said that this felt like something that was really cool maybe 5 years ago, before it started appearing in places like the Lonely Planet.
 A standard effect of such a feature is that places once enjoyed by locals become swamped with westerners, until eventually the locals find somewhere else to mingle.